-Enter the final purge time (0 to 999 seconds).
+Enter the component C final purge time (0 to 999 seconds).

-Mixed Material Fill Time
+Mixed Fill Time

-Enter the mixed material fill time (0 to 999 seconds).
-It refers to the amount of time that is required to load mixed material from the dose valves to the applicator/gun.
+Enter the mixed fill time (0 to 999 seconds).
+It refers to the amount of material that is required to fill from the dose valves to the applicator/gun.

-This screen appears only if K-factor Input is set to "Global" in Option Screen 1, page 39.
+This screen appears only if K-Factor Input is set to "Global" in Option Screen 1, page 34.
+The word "Global" appears after the "Recipe" title to indicate that K-Factor Input is enabled.